yeldarby/offline-firebase/README.md

 This extension add cold-start support to repopulate Firebase's local cache with data that has been stored in localStorage.

 To use this, you'll need to include the unminified Firebase script on your site.
-It is available on their CDN here:
+It is available on their CDN here: http://cdn.firebase.com/v0/firebase-debug.js

 (You will obviously want to download it and include it with your app rather than linking to the CDN for use in offline mode.)

+You will also need to include OfflineFirebase.js from this repository.

 Then replace your calls to Firebase with OfflineFirebase and pass a fifth parameter to .on() or .once() to enable the offline caching.